-Wit: Phil Meroney

-Henry Hill 5/
+Wit: Phil Meroney Henry Hill 5/

 Comments: This deed, along with the next one is very important as it PROVES it was not William Hill 4/ (son of Robert Hill 3/) that married Lydia White Jones in Georgia and had two daughters and who died in Jasper County, Georgia in 1809.
+To begin with, the wife of William Hill Sr 4/ outlived him, dying on 4th August 1820 in Hancock Co., GA, so William Hill 4/ was still married & unable to remarry anyone.

-While another William Hill & Lydia White Jones were in Georgia and had two daughters, these two deeds prove that William Hill Sr. 4/ (son of Robert Hill 3/) was still a resident of Chatham County, Georgia.
-It is true that he moved to Hancock County, Georgia by 29th November 1802.
+Not only that, land dees prove William Hill Sr 4/ was still in Chatham County, SC wgen another William Hill & Lydia White Jones were in Georgia and had two daughters., These two deeds prove that William Hill Sr. 4/ (son of Robert Hill 3/) was still a resident of Chatham County, Georgia.
+It is true that he moved to Hancock County, Georgia by 29th November 1802 but remember, his wife Charity Lewis, out lived him by several years & was not free to marry Lydia White Jones.

-Chatham County Deed Book L, Page 328, dated 31st January 1801 William Hill Sr. 4/ of CHATHAM COUNTY to (son) Henry Hill 5/ of Chatham County for 25 pounds, 50 acres on North side of Harlin's Creek, along Foushee's line.
+Chatham County Deed Book L, Page 328, dated 31st January 1801

+William Hill Sr. 4/ of CHATHAM COUNTY to (son) Henry Hill 5/ of Chatham County for 25 pounds, 50 acres on North side of Harlin's Creek, along Foushee's line.
+Signed/ William Hill 4/.